What we’re about

 📍 Meeting Points

-Some hikes offer two meeting options: a London station for group travel, or the official starting point.
+Some hikes offer two meeting options: a London station for group travel or the official starting point.

 🎒 What to Bring

-- At least 2L water
+- Packed lunch, snacks, and at least 2L water

-- Sun protection (hat, sunglasses, sunscreen)
+Sun protection

-- Optional: walking poles
+Optional walking poles

-- Fully charged phone
+Fully charged phone and head torch

-🌿 Safety & Responsibility
+🌿 Safety and Responsibility

-Carry sufficient food and water, dress appropriately, and keep your phone fully charged.
-Download offline maps as signal may be limited.
+Carry sufficient food and water, keep your phone charged, and download offline maps.
 Personal accident insurance is your responsibility.
+Organisers may decline participation if safety is at risk.

 🩺 Illness Policy